Keramik Vase von Lotte Buur, aus Steinzeugton, florales Muster mit Sinterengobe aufgemalt, Normalsicht | haptik.de

 For further information or special inquiries about shipping, please do not hesitate to contact us. to contact.
 We are happy to answer your questions.

-Lotte Buur lives on the Danish island of Samsø, where she creates her unique stoneware vases.
-Born in 1966, the artist began her career as a printmaker and later as a graphic designer before discovering painting and sculpting in her mid-twenties.
+Lotte Buur lives on the Danish island of Samsø, where she makes her unique stoneware vases.
+Born in 1966, the artist began her career as a printmaker and later as a graphic designer before discovering painting and modeling in her mid-twenties.
+In the last ten years, her focus has increasingly shifted to ceramics.
+Today, she devotes herself almost exclusively to the production of stoneware vases, which she both turns on the potter's wheel and shapes using the slab-building technique.

-Lotte Buur has participated in numerous exhibitions, primarily showcasing her sculptures and paintings.
-More recently, she collaborated with volunteers on the large-scale land art project "Thistle Corridor."
-This project arose in connection with the planned Kattegat Bridge, which will connect the island of Zealand with Jutland.
-The project fosters community, stimulates debate, and strengthens appreciation for nature.
+Lotte Buur has taken part in numerous exhibitions, mainly presenting her sculptures and paintings.
+More recently, she joined forces with volunteers to realize the large-scale land art project "Thistle Corridor".
+It was created in connection with the planned Kattegatt Bridge, which is to connect the island of Zealand with Jutland.
+The project strengthens togetherness, invites discussion and deepens appreciation for nature.

-For Lotte Buur, nature is the starting point of her creative process and her most important source of inspiration.
-She therefore prefers to present her vases in her idyllic garden, surrounded by blossoms and leaves.
+For Lotte Buur, nature is the starting point of her creative process and the most important source of inspiration.
+She therefore prefers to present her vases in her idyllic garden, surrounded by flowers and leaves.